If you’re not yet utilising your loft space, you absolutely should be.

 But this is one of the best ways you can utilise loft space.
 It’s an area that can so easily get neglected!
 If you have the money to renovate, you could turn the loft into an extra bedroom, or a games room.

 There are a lot of things that you can do with a loft, and when it comes to renovation, you have a blank canvas to do what you like with.
-We’ve got some inspiring ideas for this usually forgotten space, so feast your eyes on our three ideas below and utilise loft space for its full potential!

 The insulation in mine and Jay’s house is shocking.
 We want to insulate the loft and roof to conserve heat.
 Don’t forget that you can insulate your attic as well as store things up there, which is exactly what we’ll be doing (when we get round to it).